 o Skirt: may be just above the knee or mid-thigh length; no lycra.
 (Black jeans or leggings and very short skirts are not permitted.)

 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

-o Tie: Male students are expected to wear the Sixth Form tie
+o Tie: male students are expected to wear the Sixth Form tie

-o Shoes: black (no boots or trainers)
+o Shoes: black or brown formal shoes (no boots or trainers)

 o Student ID lanyard to be worn at all times